JOHNNY FLYNN as GUY

 He can currently be seen in The Crown.

 OMAR KHAN as PARVEZ

 Omar Khan is an actor, writer and TV presenter.
-Having started as a presenter on Sony TV’s View Asia for seven years, he moved onto do five Bollywood films, including the smash hit Yeh Jawaani Hai Deewani.
+Having started as a presenter on Sony TV’s View Asia for seven years, he moved onto do several Bollywood films, including the smash hit Yeh Jawaani Hai Deewani.